 Compiling a Comprehensive Federal Legislative History in Paper Format

 The arrangement of documents in federal legislative histories may vary considerably, but they should generally contain the text of all of the important documents or at least cites to them.
 Documents in some histories are sometimes arranged in chronological order.
-Others are arranged in reverse chronological order and still others are arranged by each title in a public law.
+Others are arranged in reverse chronological order and still others are arranged by document type, by each title in a public law, or some combination of the above.
 It is up to the discretion of the compiler how best to organize the related documents.